Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 • The need to connect with like-minded people who understand the process and are supportive

-Why is Ayahuasca integration work necessary?
+Is Ayahuasca integration work necessary?

-Ayahuasca integration artwork
+Ayahuasca integration

 If you had a particularly challenging experience with Ayahuasca, integration is especially important to make sense of your experience and to create space for deep levels of healing.
 If you’re feeling ungrounded after an Ayahuasca ceremony, integration work provides stability and helps you rediscover a new sense of belonging.

 Ayahuasca shows you what you need to do, but it’s your responsibility to do it.
 If you have been shown some big changes that you need to make in your life but refuse to act upon this insight, your life situation probably isn’t going to change a whole lot.
 You may gain insights into new habits that will help you, and things that you need to do to improve your life.
-But you need to do it, because the medicine can’t do it for you.
+But you need to do it because the medicine can’t do it for you.

 Likewise, perhaps you were shown that you need to stop drinking, that you need to get your shit together, or perhaps you need to stop trying to have so much control as it is causing you pain.
 Even though it can be difficult or scary, it’s important to trust those messages and do what you know you need to do.
 Those insights won’t lead you astray.